lfe/blog/src/_posts/2014-12-14-1645-lutil-050-composition-predicates-core.md

 thrushing macros as well as a new convenience include file which contains all of lutil's predicate functions defined for easy use in the REPL or in modules.
-Additionally there is a new, experimental include file that is beginning to define functions and marcos considered "core" to the LFE experience but which aren't yet (and may never be) included in LFE-proper.
+Additionally there is a new, experimental include file that is beginning to define functions and macros considered "core" to the LFE experience but which aren't yet (and may never be) included in LFE-proper.
 Some of these may wrap Erlang functions with more options, others may provide new syntax, etc. See below for usage examples.